Ryomensukuna2003/ragstack/README.md

 # Vector Docs

-Smart Document Search & Q&A is a full-stack web application that enables users to upload documents (PDF, DOCX, TXT), ask natural language questions about their content, and receive context-aware answers powered by Google's Gemini 2.5 Flash AI model.
+Smart Document Search & Q&A is a full-stack web application that enables users to upload documents (PDF, DOCX, TXT), process YouTube videos, crawl websites, and ask natural language questions about their content.
+Users receive context-aware answers powered by Google's Gemini 2.5 Flash AI model.
 The application features cloud deployment for scalability and performance.

-1. **Upload:** User uploads documents through the Next.js frontend.
+1. **Upload:** Users can upload documents through the Next.js frontend, enter YouTube video URLs, or provide website links.
 Azure-hosted backend extracts and chunks text for semantic search
 2. **Indexing:** Each chunk is embedded and stored in Qdrant Cloud with metadata for fast retrieval
 3. **Question Answering:** User asks a question.
-The system retrieves the most relevant document chunks from Qdrant and feeds them to Google Gemini 2.5 Flash using LangChain's RAG pipeline
+The system retrieves the most relevant content chunks from Qdrant and feeds them to Google Gemini 2.5 Flash using LangChain's RAG pipeline
-4. **Results:** Gemini generates a precise, context-aware answer and the UI highlights the original document locations web application that enables users to upload documents (PDF, DOCX, TXT), ask natural language questions about their content, and receive context-aware answers powered by Google's Gemini 2.5 Flash AI model.
-The application features cloud deployment for scalability and performance.
+4. **Results:** Gemini generates a precise, context-aware answer with an intuitive chat interface

 This project blends modern full-stack web development with cutting-edge GenAI workflows:
-- **Frontend:** Next.js with React and Tailwind CSS for a clean and intuitive user interface
+- **Frontend:** Next.js with React and Tailwind CSS for a clean and intuitive user interface with real-time chat functionality
-- **Backend:** Node.js & Express deployed on Microsoft Azure for robust file handling and orchestration
+- **Backend:** Node.js & Express deployed on Microsoft Azure for robust file handling, YouTube transcript processing, and web crawling
 - **AI Layer:** Google Gemini 2.5 Flash for powerful language understanding, Qdrant Cloud for high-speed vector search, and LangChain.js to orchestrate retrieval-augmented generation (RAG)
 - **Infrastructure:** Azure deployment with ngrok for secure HTTPS connectivity
+- **Content Sources:** Support for documents (PDF, DOCX, TXT), YouTube videos via transcript extraction, and website content crawling

 ---